 6. Business infographics for internal communications

-Whether your company’s completely remote or not, it’s a good idea to clarify new processes, guidelines or expectations with a visual that you can share in a presentation, Slack or internal messaging program, email or an internal directory.
+Whether your company’s completely remote or not, it’s a good idea to clarify new processes, guidelines or expectations with a visual that you can share via different communication channels like these Slack alternatives, in a presentation, via email or even through the internal directory.

 You can use this business infographic example to set goals or assign responsibilities to different members of your team: